navgurukul/newton/js-switch_case/Questions/Question1.md

 ```
 ### Question 1

-Write a code for calculator?
+You know how the calculator works?
+Write the code for the calculator by using the switch statement using its simple operations?